Oklahoma Motorcycle Helmet Laws Guide

 How Do Oklahoma Helmet Laws Compare With Other States?

-Helmet laws vary by state, as there is currently no federal law that requires the use of helmets when riding a motorcycle or bicycle.
+Oklahoma City Helmet LawsHelmet laws vary by state, as there is currently no federal law that requires the use of helmets when riding a motorcycle or bicycle.
 The Oklahoma helmet laws are similar to the laws in most states around the country.
-However, certain states have a different approach.
+However, specific states have a different approach.

 Throughout the rest of the country, the states are split.
 Many states have rules similar to the Oklahoma helmet laws, requiring riders under a certain age to wear helmets.
 The age restrictions vary depending on the state, and some places have extra requirements to meet before you can ride without a helmet.
 Texas, for example, only allows people over 21 to ride a motorcycle without a helmet if they have a health insurance plan that provides at least $10,000 in medical benefits for injuries sustained during an accident.
 Riders must also complete an approved motorcycle operator safety training course before they are allowed to ride without a helmet.

 The laws about bicycle helmets also vary from state to state.
 There are no federal laws about bicycle helmets, and most states do not have a blanket law.
 Instead, it is often left to localities to decide on the law.
-The Oklahoma helmet laws only cover bicycle helmets in a few areas, which is fairly common nationwide.
+The Oklahoma helmet laws only cover bicycle helmets in a few areas, which is relatively common nationwide.

 Most localities with bicycle helmet laws have age-specific laws requiring children to wear helmets when riding a bicycle.
 In certain areas, like California, the helmet laws also extend to scooters and skateboards.